Urbana (conference)

-Urbana is a major Christian student missions conference sponsored by InterVarsity Christian Fellowship.
+Urbana is a major Christian student missions conference in North America sponsored by InterVarsity Christian Fellowship.
 The event is designed to inform Christian students about global issues and issues around the world and missional living.
 The conference also encourages students to explore the biblical mandate for cross-cultural missions and encourages them to participate in missions.

-Each Urbana lasts for 4-5 days at the end of December and on New Year's Eve.
-In addition to the main speakers and sessions, participants are offered a choice of seminars, relating to specific topics within the general theme of the university and international missions.
-Group Bible study is an intentional part of the daily conference schedule.
-Worship is also a major highlight of the convention; special attention is paid to incorporating diverse worship styles, even including songs in foreign languages.
-Opportunities for coaching and receiving prayer are also a part of Urbana.

 The first/precursor “Urbana” Student Missions Convention was held in 1946 in Toronto, and since then, it has generally been held every three years.
-From 1948 to 2003, Urbana took place at the University of Illinois at Urbana–Champaign, with the primary venue after 1963 being the Assembly Hall (now State Farm Center), the school's basketball arena.
+From 1948 to 2003, Urbana took place at the University of Illinois at Urbana-Champaign, with the primary venue after 1963 being the Assembly Hall (now State Farm Center), the school's basketball arena.
+The 2025 event was held in Phoenix, Arizona.

-Conference Elements

-Each conference is filled with a variety of activities and seminars for students to engage in.
-Highlights include an exhibit hall in which students are encouraged to network with leaders from missions organizations and seminaries.
-Each morning and evening all participates gather in the main session room to hear from engaging and relevant world Bible expositors and mission speakers and to worship, with a focus specifically on multi-ethnic and global worship.
-The conference concludes with the conference participants welcoming in the New Year.
-Students are also encouraged to participate in a variety of seminars and "tracks", which specialize in specific topics.
-For example, past topics are known to include Business and technology, global issues, healthcare, justice, evangelism, and world religions.
-In addition to the main sessions and seminars, students participate in Bible Studies, and have the opportunity to sign up for prayer and coaching sessions.

 History

 1940s

 The first Urbana was held in 1946 at the University of Toronto in Toronto, Ontario, Canada.
 151 colleges, universities, and seminaries from across North America were represented, along with 100 missionaries.
 L. E. Maxwell, president of Prairie Bible Institute, and other noted Christian leaders in academia spoke at the December event.
 The second Urbana was held in 1948, this time at the University of Illinois at Champaign-Urbana.
 Jim Elliot, known for his missionary work and martyrdom in Ecuador, attended this Urbana as a student.
 The slogan for this Urbana was "From Every Campus to Every Country."
 1,300 students from 154 campuses participated.
 Speakers included Frank Houghton, V. Raymond Edman, and Billy Graham.